WorksHub/client/README.md

 ### How does versioning work?
 Or building Maven artifacts?

 We don’t put version numbers on the client code.
-The way we’re building it for the real WorksHub instance is we have a master repo (containing server code and a master `project.clj`) which includes this repo as a Git submodule.
+The way we’re building it for the real WorksHub instance is we have a master repo (containing server code and a master `project.clj`) which is automatically kept in sync with this repo.
+This is also why we don’t directly merge the PRs made against this repo: instead, the corresponding commits are made against the master repo and synced back to this one.

 ### Any tests?